Innovationen und bereichsübergreifendes, synchronisiertes Programmmanagement

 At Atommash the geometry created with NX is subsequently applied to seven types of analysis: structural, seismic, thermal, stability, cyclic strength, low-cycle fatigue, and computational fluid dynamics (CFD).
 Both ANSYS® software and NX CAE are used, and the results perfectly match.
 “In 2015, we completed 315 analyses of oil and gas and NPP equipment,” Apanasik says.
 “For example, we performed a steam generator structural analysis for Rostov NPP, a structural analysis of the articulated trailer to ship the generator, and many others.”

 The IT department at Atommash independently provided NX and Teamcenter training, and established a dedicated computer lab.
 Ninety designers and 60 process planners have been taught.
-“We entered into an agreement with Siemens PLM Software and opened a certified training center in Volgodonsk equipped with fully functional academic versions of Teamcenter and NX,” Apanasik explains.
-“I’m proud to say that Atommash has gained excellent competency with Siemens PLM Software solutions.
+“We entered into an agreement with Siemens Digital Industries Software and opened a certified training center in Volgodonsk equipped with fully functional academic versions of Teamcenter and NX,” Apanasik explains.
+“I’m proud to say that Atommash has gained excellent competency with Siemens Digital Industries Software solutions.
 We are able to train both our personnel and teams from other Rosatom companies.”

 One of the key drivers that has contributed to the successful Atommash PLM project completion is the commitment and support of AO AEM Technologies’ senior management.
 “The leader’s contribution cannot be overestimated,” Dumin notes.
 “I’m positive we would never have reached such results without the director general’s ongoing and extensive support.
 He has closely supervised all the projects.”